 In its latest edition, the U.S. monthly Nature published the results of a study by three scientists on the health risks of too much sugar regime.

 The authors show that eating too much sugar is dangerous for health.
 35 million people would die each year in the world of sugar-related diseases: diabetes, obesity, cardiovascular disease.
-The World back in its editorial on the subject: "fructose consumption, and provided with every wind, presents as many dangers as alcohol or tobacco.
+The World back in its editorial on this issue: "fructose consumption, and provided with every wind, presents as many dangers as alcohol or tobacco.
 Clearly, it is deadly.
-And the fight against this poison is no longer simple prevention campaigns: it calls an outright prohibition policy "and the newspaper to ask the authorities to" go further ".
-The same request ANIA, the national association of food industries, to go further, but not in the same direction.
+And the fight against this poison is no longer simple prevention campaigns: it calls an outright prohibition policy "and the newspaper to request the authorities to" go further ".
+The same application as ANIA, the national association of food industries, to go further, but not in the same direction.

-In presidential elections, the lobby reminds agrolimentaire in accompanying text ( Ania Letter to presidential ) to a questionnaire () sent to the candidates, the weight of agrolimentaire sector "[for] the issues that concern our 10,000 companies, their 477,000 direct employees, but also the 65 million consumers in France. " And for candidates who did not understand the appeal of the foot, the president of the Association said: "The answers will then be sent to the members of Lania, and used to initiate a public debate.
+In presidential elections, the lobby agrolimentaire recalls in accompanying text ( Ania Letter to presidential ) to a questionnaire () sent to the applicants weight agrolimentaire sector "[for] the issues that concern our 10,000 companies, their 477,000 direct employees, but also the 65 million consumers in France. " And for candidates who did not understand the appeal of the foot, the president of the Association states: "The answers will then be forwarded to members of Lania, and used to initiate a public debate.
 In particular, a dedicated web page will be available to follow closely the statements dentreprises visits and discussions initiated by the candidates on these issues. "

 In December the association rebelled against the VAT increase to 7%.
-"A salad with dressing or covered, would be taxed at 7% as it can be consumed immediately, then a salad, no cover, do not come in the same case.
-Briquette juice with straw would be taxed at 7% while without straw, it would be taxed at 5.5% ... ".
-ANIA there pointing the grotesque nature of this increase applies to situations of consumption and not for others.
-But regardonds, the examples from the press ANIA: a salad and juice with straw, not a hamburger dripping with ketchup and a coke, not a salad and juice with straw.
+"A salad with dressing covered or would be taxed at 7% as it can be eaten immediately, while a salad without cover, does not fall in the same case.
+A briquette juice straw to be charged with 7% whereas without the straw, it is to be charged to 5.5% ... ".
+ANIA there pointing the grotesque nature of this increase applies to certain situations of consumption and not for others.
+But regardonds, the examples from the press ANIA: a salad and a fruit juice with straw, not a hamburger dripping ketchup and a coke, not a salad and juice with straw.

-With sugar on have a good time on the couch watching TV.
-The sugar industry fund advertising campaigns more interesting one.
-Like this, dated 90s, "I was there", directed by Jean-Paul Gove.
+With sugar we have a good time on the couch watching TV.
+Industrial sugar finance advertising campaigns more interesting one.
+Like this dated 90s, "I was there", directed by Jean-Paul Gove.

 Earlier in 1992, with the levers Emir Kusturica.